chinapedia/wikipedia.abstract.en/Page/Rube_Goldberg.md

 The popularity of Goldberg's cartoons was such that the term "Goldbergian" was in use in print by 1915,[27] and "Rube Goldberg" by 1928.[28]
 "Rube Goldberg" appeared in the _Random House Dictionary of the English Language_ in 1966 meaning "having a fantastically complicated improvised appearance", or "deviously complex and impractical."[29]
 The 1915 usage of "Goldbergian" was in reference to Goldberg's early comic strip _Foolish Questions_ which he drew from 1909 to 1934, while later use of the terms "Goldbergian", "Rube Goldberg" and "Rube Goldberg machine" refer to the crazy inventions for which he is now best known from his strip _The Inventions of Professor Lucifer Gorgonzola Butts_, drawn from 1914 to 1964.[30]

 The corresponding term in the UK was, and still is, "Heath Robinson", after the English illustrator with an equal devotion to odd machinery, also portraying sequential or chain reaction elements.
-Rube_Goldberg's_"Self-Operating_Napkin"_(cropped).gif Goldberg's work was commemorated posthumously in 1995 with the inclusion of _Rube Goldberg's Inventions_, depicting his 1931 "Self-Operating Napkin" in the Comic Strip Classics series of U.S. postage stamps.[31]
+Goldberg's work was commemorated posthumously in 1995 with the inclusion of _Rube Goldberg's Inventions_, depicting his 1931 "Self-Operating Napkin" in the Comic Strip Classics series of U.S. postage stamps.[31]

 Film and television

-Goldberg_Cartoons.jpg Goldberg_1916.jpg Rube Goldberg wrote a feature film featuring his machines and sculptures called _Soup to Nuts_, which was released in 1930 and starred Ted Healy and the pre-Curly Howard version of The Three Stooges.
+Rube Goldberg wrote a feature film featuring his machines and sculptures called _Soup to Nuts_, which was released in 1930 and starred Ted Healy and the pre-Curly Howard version of The Three Stooges.

 In the 1962 John Wayne movie _Hatari!,_ an invention to catch monkeys by character Pockets, played by Red Buttons, is described as a "Rube Goldberg."